 The Derwent Valley Heritage Way runs near the estate so you could continue your walk along the River Derwent.
-You could also continue south and climb up to Froggatt edge where there are spectacular views of the Peak District.
+You could also continue south and climb up to Froggatt Edge and Curbar Edge where there are spectacular views of the Peak District.
 The wonderful Padley Gorge Trail with its babbling brook and pretty waterfalls is another good option.

-|Manchester to Buxton||36 miles (58 km)||Follow NCN routes 6, 62 and 55 through Manchester, Cheshire and Derbyshire on this lovely ride.
+|Manchester to Buxton||36 miles (58 km)||Follow National Cycle routes 6, 62 and 55 through Manchester, Cheshire and Derbyshire on this lovely ride.
 You start by Manchester Oxford Road station heading south through Chorlton to the River Mersey.
 Here you join a lovely traffic free section along the Trans Pennine Trail which takes you to Stockport.
-You then pass through Bredbury where you join another off road stretch by the River Goyt taking you onto Marple where you join the Middlewood Way - a lovely off road cycle path running along the Macclesfield Canal to Bollington.
-Quiet roads then take you through the beautiful Peak District to Buxton.|
+You then pass through Bredbury where you join another off road stretch by the River Goyt taking you onto Marple where you join the Middlewood Way - a lovely off road cycle path running along the Macclesfield Canal to Bollington and Macclesfield.
+View Full Details>>|

-|Monsal Trail||10 miles (16 km)||Follow the Monsal Trail through the Peak District National Park on this cycle and walking path.|
+|Monsal Trail||10 miles (16 km)||Follow the Monsal Trail through the Peak District National Park on this cycling and walking path.|

-The trail follows a disused railway line from Chee Dale to Bakewell with the first section following the River Wye to Monsal Head via Cressbrook and Miller's Dale.
+The trail follows a disused railway line from Chee Dale near Buxton to Bakewell with the first section following the River Wye to Monsal Head via Cressbrook Dale and Miller's Dale.
 This popular beauty spot includes shady wooded valleys, rushing rivers and lots of interesting flora and fauna.
 At Monsal Head you will pass over the impressive Headstone Viaduct, built in 1836.

 |National Forest Trail||25 miles (40 km)||Explore the National Forest in Leicestershire and Derbyshire on this super figure-of-eight cycle ride.
 The ride follows country lanes through woodland and countryside near Burton Upon Trent, visiting Donisthorpe Country Park, Conkers Waterside and Moira.
 View Full Details>>|

 |Pennine Bridleway||120 miles (193 km)||This fabulous 120 mile long trail runs through the beautiful Derbyshire Peak District, through Lancashire and on into Yorkshire.|

 It is suitable for mountain bikers, horse riders and walkers taking you on a tour through some of the most beautiful parts of the country.
 View Full Details>>

 |Poolsbrook Country Park||2 miles (3.5 km)||This 180 acre park consists of 85 acres of woodland, 42 acres of grassland and 23 acres of green water.
 There are several miles of well maintained paths suitable for cyclists or walkers.
 The park is located in Staveley, very near to Chesterfield and the village of Duckmanton.
 View Full Details>>|

 |Sabrina Way||203 miles (327 km)||This route is part of the National Bridleroute Network and primarily designed for horse riders but can be used by walkers and cyclists also.
 The trail starts at the deer park at Great Barrington and heads north to Hartington.
 The route passes through the Cotswolds, the Malvern Hills, the Wyre Forest and Cannock Chase Forest, before finishing in the Derbyshire Peak District.
 View Full Details>>|

 |Shipley Country Park||6 miles (9 km)||This large country park near Ilkeston boasts 700 acres of attractive and varied landscape.
 In the park you'll find a number of lovely walking trails while the Nutbrook Trail cycle route also runs through the park.|

-The trails visit Porter Wood, Mapperley Wood, Shipley Lake, Shipley Hill and Mapperley Reservoir.
+The trails visit Porter Wood, Mapperley Wood, Shipley Lake, the Shipley Hill viewpoint and Mapperley Reservoir.
 There's excellent facilities with a visitor centre, play areas, and a wildlife garden.
 The park is not far from both Derby and Nottingham.
 View Full Details>>

-|Stockport to Glossop||19 miles (30 km)||This route goes from Greater Manchester into Derbyshire via NCN route 62.
+|Stockport to Glossop||19 miles (30 km)||This route goes from Greater Manchester into Derbyshire via National Cycle Route 62.
 The route starts by the railway station in Stockport and soon joins the Trans Penine Trail taking you along the River Tame and through Reddish Vale Country Park.
 You continue off road along the trail until Godley Green where quiet roads take you onto Broadbottom and then Hadfield crossing the River Etherow.
 A short stretch south then takes you through the High Peak district of Derbyshire with some wonderful scenery before you finish in Glossop at the train station.
 View Full Details>>|

 |Tissington Trail||13 miles (21 km)||The Tissington trail is a 13 mile off road path following the trackbed of a disused railway line through the stunning Peak District National Park.|

 |Trans Pennine Trail||215 miles (346 km)||This terrific walking and cycling trail runs from coast to coast across northern England entirely on surfaced paths.
 It starts on the Yorkshire coast at Hornsea and passes through Yorkshire, Derbyshire and Greater Manchester before finishing on the Merseyside coast at Southport.
 View Full Details>>|